Book a Weekend Tour →

 From ~$280/couple/night

 For a proper weekend, stay Friday and Saturday nights in a mountain cottage.
 Day one: cellar doors, Gallery Walk and a long dinner at Songbirds Rainforest Retreat.
-Day two: Skywalk canopy walk, Curtis Falls, and the drive home along the Beaudesert road for a change of scenery.
+Day two: Skywalk canopy walk, Curtis Falls, and the drive home along the Beaudesert road.
+The award-winning Tamborine Mountain winery offers tastings from $10 — pair with Witches Chase Cheese for a simple perfect afternoon.

 45 min ferry